 Compared to the winter season, April can be pleasant and the gray blanket that has been covering the city for months has nearly disappeared.
-You'll likely still need a jacket or warm sweater, with the average high temperature of 57 degrees Fahrenheit (14 degrees Celsius), and the average low being 39 degrees Fahrenheit (4 degrees Celsius).
-On average, precipitation is at 3.5 inches, there are 13 hours of sunlight per day, and humidity is 64.9 percent.
+You'll likely still need a jacket or a warm sweater, with the average high temperature being 57 degrees Fahrenheit (14 degrees Celsius) and the average low being 39 degrees Fahrenheit (4 degrees Celsius).
+On average, precipitation for the month is 3.5 inches, there are 13 hours of sunlight per day, and humidity is 64.9 percent.

 The wind picks up in Chicago in April and you can expect rain for about 10 to 12 days of the month.
-Also, when the sun sets, the temperature drops, and it can be quite chilly outside.
-It's helpful to check the daily (and hourly) forecast while visiting the city because the weather can change abruptly.
+The temperature also drops when the sun sets, and it can be quite chilly outside.
+It's helpful to check the daily (and hourly) forecast while visiting the city because the weather can abruptly change.

 What to Pack

 Since Chicago weather can be unpredictable, layers are your best bet for staying comfortable while exploring the city's attractions.
-Don’t forget a lined spring coat, as well as sweaters and scarves.
+Don’t forget a lined spring coat, sweaters, and scarves.
 April can have a lot of rain, so bring boots or galoshes to keep your feet warm and dry and pack an umbrella and water-resistant jacket.
 You'll likely do some walking while in the city; bring closed-toed shoes that are comfortable for logging several miles.
 Chicago is also notorious for dramatically dropping or increasing in temperature by 20 degrees or more in one day.
 Have sunglasses, sunscreen, and a hat easily accessible for those bright days.
 Be prepared for wind as well—protecting your face is necessary on some April days.
-If you plan on spending time by the lake, be sure to dress in extra warm layers as the temperature can be cooler.
+If you plan on spending time by Lake Michigan, be sure to dress in extra warm layers because the temperature can be cooler there.

 April Events in Chicago

 - Chicago Latino Film Festival: The Latino Cultural Center of Chicago will present a wide variety of thought-provoking films at the 36th annual event from April 16–30, 2020, at AMC River East 21 Theaters.
-New as well as seasoned filmmakers celebrate the best of Latino culture through over 100 films in drama, comedy, LQBTQ+, horror, documentary, action, animation, and other genres.
+New and seasoned filmmakers celebrate the best of Latino culture through over 100 films in drama, comedy, LQBTQ+, horror, documentary, action, animation, and other genres.

-- Chicago Rum Festival: Also known as the Midwest Rum Fest, this annual event takes place on April 4, 2020, at Venue SIX10, highlighting dozens of varieties of rum in an educational setting with tastings, seminars, and guest speakers.
-Industry professionals can take part in the Spirit Industry Session while every-day rum fans can attend the General Admission Grand Tasting Session.
+- Chicago Rum Festival: Also known as the Midwest Rum Fest, this annual event takes place on April 4, 2020, at Venue SIX10 and highlights dozens of varieties of rum in an educational setting with tastings, seminars, and guest speakers.
+Industry professionals can take part in the Spirit Industry Session, while everyday rum fans can attend the General Admission Grand Tasting Session.

 - ChiTeen Lit Fest: Check out the fifth annual literary festival aimed at teenagers, which is held at Columbia College and the Chicago Cultural Center on April 24–25, 2020.
 Teens can meet published authors, create stories through poetry, comics, music, art, video, and more, as well as network with others that share similar interests.